 Integral field spectroscopy, available in JWST's NIRSpec and MIRI instruments, has a variety of terms and acronyms in common use that may be confusing to those unfamiliar with the field.

-Many acronyms and naming conventions are in general use across a variety of integral field spectrographs and are commonly adopted in the literature.
-These include:
+Many acronyms and naming conventions, shown in Table 1, are in general use across a variety of integral field spectrographs and are commonly adopted in the literature.

 JWST MIRI MRS

 Table 2.
 IFU terms specific too MIRI MRS